Anti-Muslim violence in New Zealand

 On 2019-APR-24 and 25, soldiers from Australia, New Zealand, and other countries held services there.
 The Demiroren news agency said that the arrested man was planning to attack at one of the commemorations in retaliation for the earlier attack on Muslims in New Zealand.
 11

 2019-JUN-14: Suspected gunman pleads not guilty:

 Brenton Harrison Tarrant, 28, is the first person to be charged under the New Zealand anti-tarrorism law.
-He pleaded not guilty to all charges when he appeared via a video link from prison in the Christchurch High Court.
+He pleaded not guilty to all charges when he appeared via a video link from a high security prison in Auckland that was viewed in the Christchurch High Court.